YPares/porcupine/README.md

 pipeline is also exposed on the CLI, and shown by `my-exe --help`.
 Specifying it on the CLI overrides the value set in the YAML config file.

-A note about the `FullConfig` option you saw earlier.
-Porcupine is quite a high-level tool and handles configuration file and CLI parsing for you, and this is what `FullConfig` triggers.
-But this is not mandatory, you also have `ConfigFileOnly` for when you don't want porcupine to parse the CLI arguments (this is for the cases when your pipeline isn't the entirety of your program, or when you want for some reason to parse CLI yourself) and `NoConfig` for when you don't want any source of configuration to be read.
+A note about the `FullConfig` option you saw earlier. `porcupine` is quite a high-level tool and handles configuration file and CLI parsing for you, and this is what `FullConfig` triggers.
+But this is not mandatory, you also have `ConfigFileOnly` for when you don't want `porcupine` to parse the CLI arguments (this is for the cases when your pipeline isn't the entirety of your program, or when you want for some reason to parse CLI yourself) and `NoConfig` for when you don't want any source of configuration to be read.
 When CLI parsing is